-Croucher Science Communication Studentships were introduced in 2018 with a goal of enabling Hong Kong’s young people to be inspired by science and to have a sense of the relevance of science to their own lives.
+Croucher Science Communication Studentships were introduced in 2018 as a way to inspire young people in Hong Kong through science, and to impress upon them the relevance of science in their every day lives.

 Science communication is the practice of raising awareness, through formal education and informal means such as journalism and public relations, of science-related topics, and increasing the sense of interest in scientific discoveries and theories.
 Our Studentships support applicants pursuing a Master’s Degree in Science Communication who are passionate about becoming effective science communicators and bringing science alive for the young people in Hong Kong.

 The Studentships are intended for Hong Kong permanent residents wishing to increase their knowledge and skills by studying for a Master’s degree in Science Communication at a university in Hong Kong or internationally.
 Applicants are expected to have some previous experience in science communications.

 These awards are intended for those engaged in full-time study leading to a Master’s degree.
 Applicants must have obtained at least Second Class Honours Division One in their first degree.
 Otherwise they must obtain substantively a higher degree by September 2023 to become eligible.
 Students in their final year of first degree may also apply, but any offer of award will be conditional on their obtaining a suitable qualification upon their graduation by July 2023.

 A Croucher Science Communication Studentship normally comprises the following:

 - an annual maintenance allowance which is set at USD22,400;

 - a one-way economy class air fare at both the beginning and end of tenure (if awards are tenable overseas);

 - a one-off arrival allowance of USD1,000 to cover the costs of arriving in a new country during the first year of tenure (if awards are tenable overseas);